HacKanCuBa/blake2signer/docs/docs/faq.md

 ## Can I sign an email or stuff like that like with PGP?

 No, you can't.
 This package and others like this one deals with symmetric keys and a signing mechanism known as [HMAC](https://en.wikipedia.org/wiki/HMAC).
 What you are looking for is a signer that deals with asymmetric keys such as [GnuPG](https://www.gnupg.org) or [minisign](https://jedisct1.github.io/minisign).

+## Where can I discuss about implementation details, usage, etc.?

+You are welcome at our [Matrix room](https://matrix.to/#/#blake2signer:mozilla.org) for any kind of discussion.
+Come by, and say hello, or request for help.
+For issues, please use the [Gitlab issue tracker](https://gitlab.com/hackancuba/blake2signer/-/issues).